-Over the TP, large numbers of lakes are distributed (including proglacial lakes) (Brun et al., 2021; Zhang et al., 2020a).
+Over the TP, large numbers of lakes are distributed (including proglacial lakes) (Brun et al., 2020; G. Zhang et al., 2020).
 As BC is chemically inert in the lake sediment cores, it can serve as an archive and reliable indicator to investigate the source and transport of BC in the past (Han et al., 2012).
-The BC investigation from lake sediment cores over the plateau revealed an increasing trend of BC concurrent with increased anthropogenic emissions since the 1950s (Cong et al., 2013; Han et al., 2015;

-110 Neupane et al., 2019; Zhu et al., 2020), and suggested that BC deposition in recent decades have increased about 2-3 fold compared to the background level.
+The BC investigation from lake sediment cores over the plateau revealed an increasing trend of BC concurrent with increased anthropogenic emissions since the 1950s (Cong et al., 2013; Han et al., 2015; Neupane et al., 2019; Zhu et al., 2020) and suggested that BC deposition in recent decades has increased about 2-3-fold compared to the background level.

-During the past decade, our research team has gradually setup a coordinated monitoring network and research program to link Atmospheric Pollution and Cryospheric Change (APCC) covering the TP and its surrounded region (Fig. 1) (Kang et al., 2019).
-Based on the APCC program, our overarching goal is to perform more integrated and in-depth investigations of the
+During the past decades, our research team has gradually set up a coordinated monitoring network and research program (Atmospheric Pollution and Cryospheric Changes; APCC), linking atmospheric pollution and cryospheric changes, covering the TP and its surrounding region (Fig. 1) (Kang et al., 2019).
+Based on the APCC program, our overarching goal is to perform more integrated and in-depth investigations of the origins and distributions of atmospheric pollutants and their impacts on cryospheric changes.
+The updated specific goals include the following:

-- 115 origins and distributions of atmospheric pollutants and their impacts on cryospheric change.
-The updated specific goals include: - (I) Characterize the features of atmospheric pollutants (including new emergent pollutants) and depict their spatial and seasonal variations in different environmental media over the Third Pole region; - (II) Investigate the source appointment of different atmospheric pollutants based on chemical tracers and modelling, and reveal the transport pathways and mechanisms by which atmospheric pollution is trans-boundary transported to the Third Pole - 120 region; - (III) Quantify the contribution of atmospheric pollutants deposited as light-absorbing impurities to the glacier and snow melting, determine the fates of environmentally relevant pollutants within glaciers and snowpack, and further estimate the feedback of cryospehric melting to the carbon (and nitrogen) cycle and hydrological changes. - A series achievement has been published on the research progress that depends on or is related to the APCC program 125 during the past several years (Kang et al., 2019).
-Recently, new progresses were also achieved, including extended the study area to central Asia (Chen et al., 2021; Zhang et al., 2021a), investigated a new emergent pollutant-microplastics in snow (Zhang et al., 2021b), and discussed the potential impact of glacier melting and permafrost thaw on carbon cycle (Gao et al., 2021a; Zhang et al., 2021c).
-Therefore, in this article, we will introduce and provide access to the systematic dataset of BC and OC from the atmosphere, glaciers (including ice cores), snow cover, precipitation, and lake sediment cores over the TP - 130 and its surroundings based on the APCC program.
-The site description, online observations, and sampling are summarized in
+- Characterize the features of atmospheric pollutants (including new emergent pollutants), and depict their spatial and seasonal variations in different environmental media over the Third Pole region. - 2.
+Investigate the source appointment of different atmospheric pollutants based on chemical tracers and modeling, and reveal the transport pathways and mechanisms by which atmospheric pollutants are transboundarytransported to the Third Pole region. - 3.
+Quantify the contribution of atmospheric pollutants deposited as light-absorbing impurities to the glacier and snow melting, determine the fate of environmentally relevant pollutants within glaciers and snowpack, and further estimate the feedback of cryospehric melting to the carbon (and nitrogen) cycle and hydrological changes.

-Section 2 and 3, respectively.
-A detailed data description of laboratory analysis and BC, OC, WSOC, and WIOC concentrations from aerosols, glaciers, precipitation, snow cover, and refractory BC (rBC) historical records from ice cores and BC from lake sediment cores are given in Section 4, highlighting the primary results and differences and similarities among studied regions.
-Meanwhile, mass absorption cross section (MAC) values of BC and WSOC from aerosols, glaciers, snow cover and

-135 precipitation, and carbon isotopic signatures (Δ^{14} C, δ^{13} C) from glacier snowpits, precipitation and aerosols are also provided.
-The data availability and access are provided in Section 5, and the conclusions are summarized in Section 6.
+A series of search results have been published on the research progress that depends on or is related to the APCC program during the past several years (Kang et al., 2019).
+Recently, new progress was also achieved, including extending the study area to Central Asia (P. Chen et al., 2021; Zhang et al., 2021b), investigating new emergent pollutant microplastics in snow (Zhang et al., 2021c), and discussing the potential impact of glacier melting and permafrost thaw on the carbon cycle (Gao et al., 2021a; Zhang et al., 2021a).
+Therefore, in this article, we introduce and provide access to the systematic dataset of BC and OC from the atmosphere, glaciers (including ice cores), snow cover, precipitation, and lake sediment cores over the TP and its surroundings based on the APCC program.
+The site description, online observations, and sampling are summarized in Sects.
+2 and 3, respectively.
+A detailed data description of laboratory analysis and BC, OC, WSOC, and WIOC concentrations from aerosols, glaciers, precipitation, snow cover, and refractory BC (rBC) historical records from ice cores and BC from lake sediment cores is given in Sect.
+4, highlighting the primary results and differences and similarities among the studied regions.
+Meanwhile, mass absorption cross section (MAC) values of BC and WSOC from aerosols, glaciers, snow cover, and precipitation and carbon isotopic signatures ( $\Delta^{14}C$ , $\delta^{13}C$ ) from glacier snow pits, precipitation, and aerosols are also provided.
+The data availability and access are provided in Sect.
+5, and the conclusions are summarized in Sect.
+6.